mp-se/brewlogger/README.md

 - 0.7.0 First stable testing version

 - 0.8.0 Updated with new features
-  - Feature: Refactored user interface to avoid data fetching, this will also allow for multiple devices interacting with the API's
+  - Feature: Refactored user interface to avoid data fetching, this will also allow for multiple devices interacting with the API's and data updated in background.
   - Feature: Added support for pour data from Kegmon as well as fetching batches from Brewlogger (a must if pour storing is used)
   - Feature: Added sorting of lists in UI to easier find what you are looking for.
   - Bug: Caching of data from brewfather was invalidated to quickly